galiarmero/galiarmero.dev/content/blog/why-my-blog-is-built-with-gatsby/index.md

 ## Wrapping up

-I am creating my personal site for fun and learning, I elected to build it with Gatsby because it opens up opportunities to learn more about cutting edge tools in the JavaScript ecosystem.
+I am creating my personal site for fun and learning.
+I decided to build it with Gatsby because it opens up opportunities to learn more about cutting edge tools in the JavaScript ecosystem.
 These include React, GraphQL and Gatsby itself.
 I find these tech interesting, dev-friendly and enjoyable to use.

 Most importantly, I like Gatsby's thoughtful focus on making the fastest websites.
 Performance is central to Gatsby.
 It enables sites to have an app-like feel with zero configuration.
-It just works.
+It just works out-of-the-box.

 For these reasons, it's easy to see why many people think of Gatsby as the future of website development.
 I'm excited that it is just [getting started](https://www.youtube.com/watch?v=1tjvFldRg6A).